Placement Exams for Winter 2021 – COMPLETE

-Placement exams are offered during week 0 of fall quarter and week 1 of winter quarter.
+At this time we are not able to offer make-up or individual exams.
+If you missed the placement exam your next opportunity to take it will be during Week 0 of the Fall 2021 quarter.
+Placement exams are offered during Fall quarter and Winter quarter only.
 Placement exams are NOT offered during First-Year and Transfer orientations.
 For placement exam schedule please select from the languages above.

 Make-up exams or Individual placement exams are not offered, please plan accordingly.
 Students who miss the exam will have to wait until the next quarter it is offered.